-UNESDA, represents the European soft drinks industry which comprises: still drinks, cordials, dilutables, carbonates, fruit drinks, energy drinks, iced teas and coffees, squashes and sports drinks.
+UNESDA, represents the European soft drinks industry which comprises: still drinks, cordials, dilutables, carbonates, fruit drinks, energy drinks, iced teas and coffees, squashes, flavoured waters and sports drinks.
 UNESDA does not represent fruit juice or natural mineral and spring water.
 The soft drinks industry is highly innovative with some 40% of the products on sale today having been introduced in the past five years.

 Flavours are present in virtually every soft drink.
 They may be obtained from natural or artificial sources and are used to respond to increasing consumer demands for a wide spectrum of different tasting foods and drinks.
 Natural flavours are derived from a wide range of fruits, vegetables, nuts, bark, leaves, herbs, spices and oils.
 Artificial flavours are manufactured synthetically.